 BIO

-I am a planetary scientist with two non-profit research organizations, the Mars Institute and the SETI Institute.
+I am a planetary scientist with two non-profit research organizations, the Mars Institute and the SETI Institute, and professor of planetary science at Kepler Space University.
 I'm also director of the NASA Haughton-Mars Project (HMP) at NASA Ames Research Center in Mountain View, California.

-My research focuses on the Moon and Mars, in particular the history of water there, and on the origin of the two moons of Mars, Phobos and Deimos.
-I also work on advancing the human exploration of the Moon and Mars.
+My research focuses on Mars, in particular the history of water there, and on the origin of the two moons of Mars, Phobos and Deimos.
+I also do research on the Moon, in particular about polar caves and ice there.
+In addition to trying to understand these worlds, I also work on advancing the human exploration of the Moon and Mars.
 The HMP is a field research project on Devon Island, High Arctic, where we study planets by analogy with the Earth, and plan future human missions to the Moon and Mars.

 I have been drawing and painting since childhood.
+I draw and paint about space and time, and about our tiny yet hopeful place in their vastness.
 I am a member of the International Association of Astronomical Artists (IAAA).
-I draw and paint about space and time, and about our tiny yet hopeful place in their vastness.
-To wonder is to begin the journey.

 I recently published my first book, a training manual for kids interested in going to Mars.
 The book is titled MISSION: MARS and is published by Scholastic.
 I often vist K-12 schools to talk about Mars exploration and encourage students to go into STEAM fields (Science, Technology, Engineering, Arts & Math).
 If you are interested in helping me visit your or more schools, let me know here: Contact.